We are local

 For Co-op, being local isn’t a trend or just a promotion – it’s part of who we are.
 We are locally owned and operated co-operatives across Western Canada.
 We support other local businesses and work to develop economic activity in our communities.

-We are partners
+We are collaborators

 We build relationships with our members and with our communities.
 We build connections between our customers and those providing the products we sell.